Comprehensive blood cancer program in Wichita

 Wesley Healthcare's hematologists and oncologists treat all types of blood cancer.
 Wesley's cancer program is accredited by the Commission on Cancer (CoC), which is a distinction only 25 percent of hospitals have received.

-We offer the most advanced, state-of-the-art treatments and facilities, so you can receive comprehensive cancer care close-to-home in Wichita.
+As part of Sarah Cannon Cancer Institute, we offer the most advanced, state-of-the-art treatments and facilities, so you can receive comprehensive cancer care close-to-home in Wichita.

 For more information about our blood cancer program, please call (316) 962-6100.